tnzx-project/tnzx-protocol/README.md

 Visual Stratum is designed to protect communication in environments where standard secure-messaging channels (Signal, Tor, VPNs) are blocked or fingerprinted at the network layer.

 **Who this protects:**
-- Journalists, activists, and human rights defenders under network censorship
+- Journalists, activists, and human rights defenders operating under restricted network conditions
 - Users in environments with Deep Packet Inspection (DPI) that blocks known privacy tools
-- Anyone who needs to communicate covertly through a channel that cannot be selectively blocked without economic consequences
+- Anyone who needs to communicate through an encapsulated channel that cannot be selectively blocked without economic consequences

 **What it protects against:**
 - **ISP-level DPI** that classifies and blocks traffic by protocol fingerprint